 In all men, irrespective of age, a clinical diagnosis of osteoporosis can be made in the presence of a fragility fracture.
 In all other cases, bone mineral density (BMD) assessment by dual-energy x-ray absorptiometry (DXA) should be performed.
 DXA is considered the gold standard test to diagnose osteoporosis in men ≥50 years even though it is not as well standardised as in postmenopausal women.
 There has been some controversy regarding the reference database for the calculation of T-scores in men.
 This is because it is documented that at any skeletal site T-score men have a lower absolute risk for fracture than women (32).
-Nonetheless, both the World Health Organisation and the International Society for Clinical Densitometry (ISCD) recommend the use of a female reference database for men over the age of 50, rather than using healthy young males as reference (33, 34).
-The diagnostic cut-offs are summarised in Table 2.
+Nonetheless, both the World Health Organisation and the International Detailed histo clinical examination and the use of a female reference database for man diagnosed.